matthewmain/kiss_the_sky/README.md

 to add/ideas:

  - to make v1.1 presentable:
-   - app name and simple logo/title with decent font
+   - app name and simple logo/title X
-     - _dark, garden, flora, meiosis, lost, sun, light, evolve, pollen, photo, photosynthesis, shine, grow, natural, select, selection, hybrid, nudge, pick ..._
-     - Bloom, Dark Garden, Lost Garden, *Kiss The Sky, Dust to Dust ...
+   - add "year _number_, _season_" to season meter, using attractive font X
+   - add restart button X
+   - add shadow visibility toggle X
+   - add image download button X
+   - slidable shades to let user control which plants get sunlight
+   - basic gamification: grow a flower tall enough to reach the top of the viewbox in the fewest generations, "kiss the sky"
    - at startup, provide info about how app harnesses biological evolution via plant competition for height/light.
    - allow users to choose 1) "tiny white flower" or 2) "random garden" to "see what happens" as the years pass and the plants evolve. (maybe add option for one small & one large plant also.)
    - "Sew" button that kicks of initial falling seeds.
-   - add "year _number_, _season_" to season meter, using title font
-   - add restart button
-   - add shadow visibility toggle
-   - add image download button
    - fix safari issues (color value floats, etc.)
-   - slidable shaders to let user control which plants get sunlight
    - fade out shadows when leaf angle falls to below about -80 degrees from horizontal (will avoid narrow shadows when leaves are vertical as well as shadows flasing off at plant death)
    - omit pod closure at plant death
    - add shadow to gap between leaves
    - performance enhancement: run sun rays less often with stronger intensity (probably need to address plant color-change flashing)
    - fix all forward growth based on y-values by replacing with trig formula to ensure new growth is forward regardless of stalk angle
    - change petal borders to darker hue of petal color
-   - (possibly, some basic gamification like plant height or generation count--possibly to grow a flower tall enough to reach the top of the viewbox in the fewest generations, "kiss the sky")

 <br>